 When you create an audience from an uploaded .csv file or from CRM report integration, any column in your file not recognized by the ABM Platform is pulled in and will be available as a new custom attribute at the account level and as filter options.
 There is no maximum number of attributes - include as many as you want.

 In the example below there is one custom attribute that will be ingested in Column C called “Account Owner.”
 This custom attribute will become visible in the ABM Platform within audience filters once it is uploaded in Step 2.
 The user could then segment the audience by applying the Account Owner custom attribute as a filter to include only the accounts owned by John Doe.

 2.1.
 From the Audiences page click Create a New Audience and select Use an existing account list to upload a .csv file or CRM to use Salesforce report integration.

 After you create the audience your attributes will be added to the ABM Platform and will be active by default for audience management.
 Your next step is to decide which attributes you want to activate in the Demandbase API, and deactivate any that you don’t want to be visible for audience management in the ABM Platform.

 3.1.
-In the ABM Platform click the cogwheel icon and navigate to Settings > Data Customizations > Custom Attribute Management.
+In the ABM Platform click the cogwheel icon and navigate to Settings > Custom Attributes.

 3.2.
 In the Active for Demandbase API column, check the boxes for the attributes you use with your integrations and with Demandbase Site Customization.
 The Demandbase API response will include the attributes you select.